SchoolAccount-T/CardMasterDashboard/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *CrowdFundingMonstars*

 Submitted by: **Thierry Laguerre**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**CrowdFundingMonstars** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features